eklee151/COVID19-Natural-Disasters/README.md

 The Coronavirus pandemic has plagued the world in the year 2020, and has been particularly deadly in the United States where, at the time this project was completed, total confirmed cases have just passed 9 Million, while deaths are at about 230,000.
 We began our exploratory data analysis by graphing cumulative confirmed for each state and comparing them to eachother, we then chose the top three states with the most total confirmed cases and mapped the top 10 counties in each state to observe the severity of infection rates at more granular level.

 We then combined the information we had on the spread of the virus with the information we had about fires and heat anomalies to create an interactive map.
-The heatmap layer shows precise geographical locations of fires and heat anomalies in the United States from February to October 2020, and an additional chloroplet layer illustrates daily confirmed cases in each State for the same range of dates.
+The heatmap layer shows precise geographical locations of fires and heat anomalies in the United States from February to October 2020, and an additional chloropleth layer illustrates daily confirmed cases in each State for the same range of dates.

 <br>